Midwest World History Association

 Conferences

-Conference 2023 - Call for Proposals
+Conference 2024 - Call for Proposals

 Call for Proposals

-Roosevelt University (Chicago, IL)
+Lewis University (Romeoville, IL)

-Please submit a 250-word proposal abstract and short CV to http://www.mwwha.org by May June 15, 2023.
+Please submit a 250-word proposal abstract and short CV to this website (click here) by June 21, 2024.

 Questions about the conference can be directed to MWWHA's public discussion forum on its site, or you can email the conference chair at chair@mwwha.org.
 Where a complete panel of papers, roundtable, or workshop is proposed, the convener should also include a 250-word abstract of the panel theme.
 Individual paper presentations should be planned to last no longer than 20 minutes.